 Vertical infiltration

-A vertical infiltration system is an ideal measure for collecting rainwater and allowing it to sink into the soil if:
+A vertical infiltration system is an ideal measure for collecting rainwater and allowing it to sink into the ground if:

-- there is limited space in your garden;
+- there is little space in your garden;

 - the groundwater level is deep.

-Vertical infiltration consists of a 5-meter-deep infiltration pipe with small holes.
-Around this is an infiltration cloth and infiltration or lava sand.
-Rainwater runs through a sand and dirt trap to this infiltration pipe after which it can sink into the soil.
+Vertical infiltration consists of a metre infiltration pipe with small holes.
+Around it is an infiltration cloth and infiltration or lava sand.
+Rainwater flows through a sand and dirt trap to this infiltration pipe, after which it can sink into the ground.

-The cost is low.
-Especially when compared to other underground systems.
+The costs are low, especially when compared to other underground systems.

-The use of space is very small.
-You need about twice an area of 50 cm diameter.
+The space required is very small.
+You need approximately twice the area of a 50 cm diameter.

 Difficulty

-Construction of a vertical infiltration system is easy.
-To drill a hole, however, you do need a machine and accompanying drill bit.
-This is best done by someone else.
-The other parts you can also build yourself.
+Installing a vertical infiltration system is easy.
+To drill a hole, you will need a machine with the appropriate drill bit.
+It is best to have this done by a professional.
+You can install the other components yourself.

 Earthmoving

-Construction of the vertical infiltration pipe does not require much earthwork.
-You do still need to dig in the sand and dirt trap and connect the stormwater pipes to your system.
+The installation of the vertical infiltration pipe does not require much groundwork.
+However, you will need to dig in the sand and dirt trap and connect the rainwater pipes to your system.

 Maintenance